ian-IBCIRL/IB-PP4-MVP/assets/docs/UX.md

 #### User model
 User model as part of the Django allauth library contains basic information about authenticated user and contains folowing fields: username, password,email

-#### BlogPost model
+#### Vehicle model

-- BlogPost model is model used for each blogpost uploaded by the user.
+- Vehicle model is model used for each vehicle post uploaded by the user.
 - It has foreign key to the User model to associate each post with the author who created it.
 - Using foreign keys to establish these relationships model it is associated with valid users in the system.
 - The model has the following fields: